 Innovation derived from the atomic timekeeping is Satellite Wave technology.

-When a multi-band timepiece depends on the distance from the transmitter and won’t be able to switch between all the timezones, the satellite equivalent can receive timely updates anywhere in the world, no matter where you are.
+When a multi-band timepiece depends on the distance from the transmitter and won’t be able to switch between all the timezones, the satellite equivalent can receive timely updates anywhere in the world, no matter where you are located.

 Citizen invented this technology in 2011.
 The watches receive time reception in three seconds, which is one of the fastest results on the market.
 All the timezones in the world are covered.